-Since the publication of the final CCR Rule in April of 2015, Allegheny Energy has managed a comprehensive CCR Rule compliance program for the McElroy's Run Disposal Facility, which includes both the Impoundment and a lined CCR landfill.
+Since the publication of the final CCR Rule in April of 2015, AESC has managed a comprehensive CCR Rule compliance program for the McElroy's Run Disposal Facility, which includes both the Impoundment and a lined CCR landfill.
 The CCR Rule compliance program has been, is currently, and will continue to address all applicable engineering, groundwater monitoring, recordkeeping, notification, and public information accessibility requirements of the Rule.
-As required by 40 CFR 257.103(f)(2)(v)(C)(1), a signed certification from Allegheny Energy documenting that the facility is in compliance with all applicable requirements of the CCR Rule was provided as Attachment 4-1 to the November 2020 demonstration submission.
-As part of the 2021 Annual Progress Report, all of the various CCR Rule compliance requirements that were fulfilled after the November 2020 demonstration submissions were reported (refer to Table 4-1 of that report for details).
+As required by 40 CFR 257.103(f)(2)(v)(C)(1), a signed certification from AESC documenting that the facility is in compliance with all applicable requirements of the CCR Rule was provided as Attachment 4-1 to the November 2020 demonstration submission.
+As part of the 2021 and 2022 Annual Progress Reports, all of the various CCR Rule compliance requirements that were fulfilled after the November 2020 demonstration submissions were reported (refer to Table 4-1 of those reports for details).

-During the current reporting period continued CCR Rule compliance activities have been required and Table 4-1 summarizes the various inspections, records, plans, reports, notifications, and other supporting information prepared for the Impoundment and landfill between December 2021 and November 2022, all of which are available on the FirstEnergy publicly accessible CCR Compliance website (http://ccrdocs.firstenergycorp.com) unless specifically noted.
+During the current reporting period continued CCR Rule compliance activities have been required and Table 4-1 summarizes the various inspections, records, plans, reports, notifications, and other supporting information prepared for the Impoundment and landfill between December 2022 and November 2023, all of which are available on the FirstEnergy publicly accessible CCR Compliance website (http://ccrdocs.firstenergycorp.com) unless specifically noted.